Frustrated over poor turnout at his rallies, Shah hatching conspiracy to harass us: Mamata | Politics

-West Bengal Chief Minister Mamata Banerjee on Tuesday accused Union Home Minister Amit Shah of ''hatching a conspiracy'' to harass TMC leaders ahead of the elections, and sought to know if the Election Commission is taking instructions from him.
+West Bengal Chief Minister Mamata Banerjee on Tuesday accused Union Home Minister Amit Shah of ''hatching a conspiracy'' to harass TMC leaders ahead of the assembly polls, and sought to know if the Election Commission (EC) is taking instructions from him.

+The CM also said that she would be forced to stage a protest outside the poll panel's office, if the BJP continues to ''interfere'' in its day-to-day functioning.

-Contending that Shah is ''frustrated'' over poor turnout at his rallies, Banerjee, while addressing a public meeting here in Bankura district, accused the BJP of plotting to kill her, and claimed that her director of security, Vivek Sahay, was removed from the post by the poll panel, following her injury in Nandigram last week, for this reason.
+Contending that Shah is ''frustrated'' over the poor turnout at his rallies, Banerjee, who addressed three public meetings in Bankura during the day, accused the BJP of plotting to kill her, and claimed that her director of security, Vivek Sahay, was removed from the post by the poll panel, following her injury in Nandigram, for this reason.

-Referring to the alleged attack on her in Nandigram, where she has crossed swords with her protege-turned-adversary Suvendu Adhikari, Banerjee said no injury can stop her from ensuring her party's victory in the assembly polls.
+Referring to the last week's ''attack'' on her in Nandigram, where she has crossed swords with her protege- turned-adversary Suvendu Adhikari, Banerjee said no injury can stop her from ensuring her party's victory in the polls.

 Urging the EC to take note of Shah's ''antics'', Banerjee wondered whether the EC has been reduced to a political tool of the saffron party.